qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

  - touch mode first print Z offset
  - (optional) filament-based Z offset adjustment

+> [!IMPORTANT]
+> Make sure to read the calibration instructions carefully, especially for threshold calibration.
+It is recommended to perform the calibration at SPEED=1, i.e. `CARTOGRAPHER_THRESHOLD_SCAN SPEED=1` and `CARTOGRAPHER_CALIBRATE SPEED=1`.

 If your bed plate or Cartographer mount changes, it's a good idea to recalibrate.
 Automatic calibration via the `CARTOGRAPHER_CALIBRATE` command may be sufficient for small changes, but it is never a bad idea to go through full calibration again if you have doubt.
+It is recommended to run the command with ` SPEED=1` parameter.

 # FAQ